 Flushed skin and winged eyeliner pay appropriate homage to 1950s makeup looks.
-If you're looking for a modern take that's slightly more dramatic than a classic winged eye, exaggerate the eyeliner.
-To aid in your winged eyeliner quest, opt for Essence's Superlast Eyeliner ($4).
+If you're looking for a modern take that's slightly more dramatic than a classic wing, exaggerate the eyeliner.
+For an affordable product that will give you your dream cat eye, opt for Essence's Superlast Eyeliner ($4).

 Elevate your makeup look instantly with fluffy eyelashes that open the shape of the eyes.
-Highlighted skin with soft, natural blush and lipstick come together for a look that would be ever so popular way back when.
+Highlighted skin, soft, natural blush, and lipstick come together for a look that would be ever so popular way back when.

 This whole look is delightful.
-The skin is soft with just the right amount of blush, and the winged eyeliner takes on a modern twist with extended bottom eyeliner.
+The skin is soft with just the right amount of blush, and the winged eyeliner takes on a modern twist with an extended bottom line.
 The lips are shaped with a natural pencil and filled in with slightly lighter lipstick.

 Sliver of Silver

 Switch up your shadow to something silver.
-Accompanied by liquid liner and false eyelashes, this is a version of 1950s glam that is still very wearable today.
+Accompanied by liquid liner and false eyelashes, this is a version of 1950s glam that's still very wearable today.

-Full lips in soft to bold colors were a staple of 1950s makeup, and this take is unbelievably beautiful.
+Full lips in both soft and bold colors were a staple of 1950s makeup, and this take is unbelievably beautiful.
 Paired with dramatic false eyelashes, there's nothing we would change about any of it.

 Everyone deserves a little glam in their daily lives, and this makeup look is positively elegant.
 From soft hues on the cheeks to bolder brows, liquid liner, and precisely shaped lips, everything about this makeup showcases just what we've always admired about beauty looks from the 1950s.

 Mauve lips, full lashes, and bold brows highlight our favorite 1950s makeup trends.
-Plus the lip color is simply divine, and we need it ASAP.
+The lip color is simply divine, and we need it ASAP.

 1950s Classic Elegance